Traits

 Range:

-False Leopard is a lightening of the coat visible on the horse's barrel, similar to Roan, but with spots "cut out" of it.
+False Leopard is a lightening of the coat visible on the horse's barrel, shoulders, chest, and hindquarters, similar to Roan, but with spots "cut out" of it.

-False Leopard spots can vary in both size and randomness; spots can optionally present in rows, be uniformly sized, or in other patterns that are more deliberate-looking than Leopard.
+False Leopard spots may vary in size, but in general should be about the size of the horse's eye and never larger than the horse's head; spots can optionally present in rows, be uniformly sized, or in other patterns that are more deliberate-looking than Leopard.

 It may cause a light, grayish appearance compared to the base color or turn the coat nearly (but not quite) white.